jayantsharma/judeContent/phpEditors.md

 Geany is a small, lightweight and cute editor with many IDE-ish features.
 It supports standard features like code folding, syntax highlighting, code navigation, closing of html tags and the like.

 ### [Zend Studio](http://www.zend.com/en/products/studio)
 Zend competes with the other IDEs in that it too offers syntax highlighting, code completion and the like.
-Where it wins is in offering debug support live on a web server while browsing in addition to with a standalone PHP interpreter.
+Where it wins is in offering debug support live on a web server while browsing, in addition to, with a standalone PHP interpreter.

 ### [Delphi for PHP](http://www.embarcadero.com/products/HTML5-Builder)
-Delphi for PHP (now RadPHP 3.0) has won praise from the community smooth interfacing.
-It offers a designer, support for frameworks such as Zend and more, drag and drop utility and a neat GUI editor.
+Delphi for PHP (now RadPHP 3.0) has won praise from the community for its smooth interfacing.
+It offers a designer, support for frameworks such as Zend, drag and drop utility and a neat GUI editor.